nate-strauser/meteor-cookbook/date-time-moment/README.md

 > #### Date Storage Alternatives
 >
 > ##### Unix Offset
-> It is fairly common for developers to store just the numerical representation of a Date object, the unix offset
+> It is somewhat common for developers to store just the numerical representation of a Date object, the unix offset.
 >
 > ```
 > var date = Date.now();
 > // date -> 1400101308998
 > ```
-> Its quite possible to directly use the unix offset, storing just a simple integer, instead of the a date object, but it does not appear to provide any significant advantage over a date object.
-However, a date object does have several clear advantages over an offset, thus a date object is the recommended approach.
+> Its quite possible to directly use the unix offset, storing just a simple integer, instead of a Date object, but it does not appear to provide any significant advantage over a Date object.
+However, a Date object does have several clear advantages over an offset, thus a Date object is the recommended approach.

 --------------